aroemers/mount-lite/README.md

 ### Parallelism

 A unique feature of Mount Lite is being able to start and stop the defstates parallel to each other, wherever applicable.
-It does this by calculating a dependency graph of all the states, and starts (or stops) them as eagerly as possible using a - user specified - number of threads.
+It does this by calculating a dependency graph (using [tools.namespace](https://github.com/clojure/tools.namespace) of all the states, and starts (or stops) them as eagerly as possible using a - user specified - number of threads.
+Note that this same graph is also used for the `up-to` feature.

 States default to depend on other states in the same namespace defined above them, so the parallelism is normally to be gained on a namespace level.
 The following example shows how parallelism works: